_edited.png)

 -

 Do not report hook-ups or meatfish catches, only Billfish catch or release information.
-It is also not necessaryto call in tuna, wahoo, or dolphin.

 REQUIRED INFORMATION